-We are pleased to invite you to attend the 2024 Annual Meeting of Stockholders of Yext, Inc. (the "Annual Meeting") to be held in a virtual meeting format only, via the Internet, on June 12, 2024 at 8:30 a.m.
+We are pleased to invite you to attend the 2025 Annual Meeting of Stockholders of Yext, Inc. (the "Annual Meeting") to be held on June 11, 2025 at 8:30 a.m.
 Eastern Time.
 The Annual Meeting will be held in a virtual meeting format only, via the Internet, with no physical in-person meeting.
-Stockholders will be able to participate in the virtual meeting at www.virtualshareholdermeeting.com/YEXT2024.
+Stockholders will be able to participate in the virtual meeting at www.virtualshareholdermeeting.com/YEXT2025.
 Details regarding attending the Annual Meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting of Stockholders and proxy statement.

-At this year's meeting, we will vote on the election of Mark Davis, Julie Richardson and Evan Skorpen as Class I directors and the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
-We will also conduct a non-binding advisory vote to approve the compensation of our named executive officers.
+At this year's meeting, we will vote on the election of Hillary Smith, Michael Walrath and Seth Waugh as Class II directors and the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
+We will also conduct non-binding advisory votes to approve the compensation of our named executive officers and to establish the frequency of such future advisory votes.
 Finally, we will transact such other business as may properly come before the meeting.